lkelleymhp/Ryd-Dash/README.md

 node -v
 - To confirm that you have npm installed you can run this command in your terminal: npm -v
-Use a Node.js version manager
--Node.js has a lots of versions ,. make sure that you are running the latest version of node.js.
-You can use NVM (Node Version Manager) to get different versions of node.
-NVM (https://github.com/nvm-sh/nvm)

 ## Running The Application

-* Install node modules by running terminal command `npm/yarn install`
+* Install node modules by running terminal command `yarn install`
-* Run the app `npm/yarn start`
+* Run the app `yarn start`
 * For build production files use `npm/yarn build` (build to /build/ folder)

+## Errors
+If you run into error such as this when running yarn start

+yarn run v1.15.2
+$ react-app-start
+/bin/sh: react-app-start: command not found error Command failed with exit code 127. info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.

+##### First: Make sure yarn is installed
+##### Second: Run yarn in your terminal followed by yarn start
+##### Third: If the error persists run yarn upgrade

 ## Reference